Griewank function

 The multimodal structure of the Griewank function presents a challenge for many deterministic optimization algorithms, which may become trapped in one of the numerous local minima.
 This is particularly problematic for gradient-based methods.
 The Griewank function is commonly used to benchmark global optimization algorithms, such as genetic algorithms or particle swarm optimization.
 In addition to the original version, there are several variants of the Griewank function specifically designed to test algorithms in high-dimensional optimization scenarios.

-Non-Smooth Variant of the Griewank Function
+Non-smooth variant

-A non-smooth version of the Griewank function has been developed to emulate the characteristics of objective functions frequently encountered in optimization problems from machine learning (ML).
+A non-smooth version of the Griewank function has been developed to emulate the characteristics of objective functions frequently encountered in optimization problems from machine learning.
 These functions often exhibit piecewise smooth or non-smooth behavior due to the presence of regularization terms, activation functions, or constraints in learning models.

 A non-smooth variant of the Griewank function is the following: